 If you have a low pension and live in Sweden you can apply for a housing supplement.
 The size of your housing supplement depends on your income, any assets, your housing cost and whether you live alone or not.
 You can apply for a housing supplement regardless of whether you live in rented accommodations, a condominium, your own house, a retirement home or other accommodation.

-The financial support for the elderly guarantees that you who have a low pension or no pension and live in Sweden you still will be able to have a fair standard of living.
-You must first withdraw the national public pension before we can decide whether you are entitled to financial support for the elderly.
+The financial support for the elderly guarantees that even if you a low pension or no pension and live in Sweden you still will be able to have a fair standard of living.
+You must withdraw the national public pension before we can decide whether you are entitled to financial support for the elderly.
 Housing supplement or financial support for the elderly

 Survivor's pension — financial support in the event of death

-If a loved one dies, you as a survivor can receive survivor’s pension It is financial support that is part of the national public pension.
+If a loved one dies, you as a survivor can receive survivor’s pension.
+It is financial support that is part of the national public pension.
 You may be entitled to a survivor's pension if your spouse, or in some cases common-law partner, dies, or if you as a child lose one or both parents.
 The aid is intended to cover part of the supply provided by the deceased.
 Financial support when a loved one dies

 Occupational pension from your employer